 EOF

-To upload an image from the command line, first create the following resource, as shown in the example for VirtualImage:
+To load an image from the command line, first create the following resource as shown below with the VirtualImage example:

 d8 k apply -f - <<EOF